 Although I have more photos of the space I prefer to let you discover this yourself when you visit.
 The images don´t do the space justice.
 The coolness of the caves interior on a summer day.
 The constant sound of water falling from the new formations down onto azure pools below.
 Or the sheer size of the galleries doesn´t comes across through a few photos.

 When you visit the cave I would recommend that you wear good footwear, some parts of the cave floor are wet and can be slippery.
 There are some uneven surfaces.
-You don´t really need to wrap up warm but on a hot day the contrast in temperature may have you reaching for a travel scarf.
+You don´t really need to wrap up warm but on a hot day the contrast in temperature may have you reaching for a travel scarf or an extra layer.

 Tall people will need to take extra care as there are two parts of the visit where you need to bend down to pass through.
 The guide will warn you on which parts of the visit these lower places are.

-Also please note that no photos or videos are allowed to be taken throughout the visit.
-As the visit is around 90 minutes the guide needs to make sure all the group stay together and keep slips and trips to a minimum.
-This would be more difficult if the visitors were looking through the lens rather than where they are treading.
+Also please note that No Photos or videos are allowed to be taken throughout the visit.
+As the visit is around 90 minutes the guide needs to make sure all the group stay together and keep slips, falls and trips to a minimum.
+This would be more difficult if the visitors were looking at their phones instead of where they are stepping.

-Inside you can see the huge water tank ´aljibe´ and some of the ruins of dwellings inside the castle walls.
-Head up to the tower and you can see a birds eye view for miles across the Sierra de Aracena.
+Inside you can see the huge water tank ´aljibe´ and ruins of dwellings within the castle walls.
+Head up to the tower and you can see a birds eye view right across the Sierra de Aracena.

-Close to the castle is the Church Nuestra Sra. del Mayor Dolor built in Gothic – Mudéjar style.
-Again dating back to 13th century building began in 1231.
-To one side of the church the Mudéjar tower is notable.
-With brickwork details that remind us of Seville´s Cathedral.
+Close to the castle is the Church Nuestra Sra. del Mayor Dolor.
+Built in Gothic – Mudéjar style dating back to 13th century.
+Building began in 1231 and you can see the Mudéjar tower on one side of the building.
+The brickwork details remind you of Seville´s Cathedral Tower.

 Walking to the Church & Castle